-We expect to receive multiple files from each competitor prior to each event.
+We expect to receive multiple files from each competitor prior to the event associated with each phase of the competition.
 These files will specify different aspects of the WAM-V configuration, as well as the team's controller.
-Please, see the VRX wiki page for detailed instructions about how to submit a solution for a given event.
+Please, see the VRX Wiki for an overview of how to participate in each phase, as well as detailed instructions about how to submit a solution for a given event.